Ex-officer convicted in 1993 slaying of Swedish man dies

 King Police Chief Paula May tells the Winston-Salem Journal 67-year-old Lamont Claxton “L.C.”
 Underwood died Dec.
 23 in a hospital while serving a life sentence for kidnapping and murder in the death of Viktor Gunnarsson.

-The Watauga County homicide attracted international attention because Gunnarsson had been a suspect in the 1986 assassination of Swedish Prime Minister Olaf Palme.
+The Watauga County homicide attracted international attention because Gunnarsson had been a suspect in the 1986 assassination of Swedish Prime Minister Olof Palme.
 He was never formally charged.

 Gunnarsson started a relationship with Underwood’s ex-girlfriend Kay Weden after moving to the U.S. Prosecutors said the then-Salisbury police officer killed Gunnarsson out of jealousy.

-Note: This story has been corrected to fix the spelling of Swedish Prime Minister Olof Palme.